King George V School, Hong Kong: Sarah Roe School / Senior Student Centre / Vertical Extension / IS Block

-Demolished: 2014

-These six ground-floor classrooms were meant as "temporary" classrooms, but as KGV grew, these classrooms became necessary and thus became a permanent fixture.
-Modern Languages were predominantly taught in these six rooms which occupy the "piazza" area encased inside the square formed by the Peel, New, and Link blocks.
-In 2014, rooms dedicated for modern languages opened in the New Block, meaning that there was no longer a specified use for the B-block.
-Thus, the B-block was being used for temporary Humanities classrooms, due to the Vertical Extension renovation.
-B-block classrooms were demolished in October 2014, making way for the expansion and renovation of the piazza area.

 Science Block

-Built in 2013, the Science Block is a five-story building with a roof garden.
-This building mainly houses science laboratories, but other facilities are also found on the block, such as media classrooms.
-The Guilford Lecture Theatre covers the ground level of the building.
-There is a link between the second floor Science Block that allows students to access the third floor of the New Block.
-There were also two balconies on the second and fourth floors, where students can look over the field.
-In Summer 2019, these two balconies were turned into Classrooms, where they were called Breakout rooms, with numbers BR4 on fourth floor and BR2 on the second floor respectively.
-They are used as media and multipurpose rooms.
-Other non-science related rooms located there is ME1/ME2 which are both media rooms.
+The Science Block is a five-story building with a roof garden built in 2013.
+The building houses the Science department along with two Media classrooms.
+The Guilford Lecture Theatre occupies the bottom floor.

 Performing Arts Block

 Built in 2013, the Performing Arts Block is a five-story building built on the former canteen area and PTSA store, behind the Peel Block and beside the Swimming Pool.
 The building hosts a canteen, the Music Department, drama studios and changing rooms.
-Similar to the Science Block, the Performing Arts Centre also features a rooftop centre, the rooftop garden includes a small amphitheater for any performing uses.
+Similar to the Science Block, the Performing Arts Centre has a rooftop centre; the rooftop garden includes a small amphitheater for any performing uses.

 Pavilion

 Built in 1940, this block occupies the south-west corner of the school field.
 Originally equipped with two changing rooms with showers (through the rest of the 20th century), they were converted into two classrooms (X1 and X2), leaving the storage and maintenance sheds on the ground floor.
 The classrooms have now been converted back into changing rooms.
-Although there is no conclusive evidence, it is believed by some students and teachers that the Pavilion was used as a torture chamber during World War II when the Japanese occupied the school, and traditional belief was that it was haunted.